Customer Experience Strategy

 • CSAT trend

-Use a weighted table so your priorities drive the final result:
+Apply a weighted table so priorities drive your result:

 • cost efficiency (30%)